 The Company recorded a deferred tax liability of \$27.5 million in connection with the debt discount associated with the 2019 Notes and recorded a deferred tax asset of \$28.6 million in connection with the convertible note hedge transactions.
-The deferred tax liability and deferred tax assets are included in non-current deferred tax assets on the consolidated balance sheets.

 The provision for income taxes in fiscal 2017 included \$0.1 million of income tax expense as a result of the Tax Act for the provisional re-measurement of the deferred tax asset and liability related to the 2019 Notes for the reduction in the U.S. corporate income tax rate from 35% to 21%.
+The deferred tax liability and deferred tax assets were included in non-current deferred tax assets on the consolidated balance sheets.
+There is no deferred tax asset or liability remaining as of February 1, 2020 due to the maturity of the 2019 Notes.